-Depreciation expense was \$181,985 for the year ended June 30, 2017 and is recorded as an expense in general support.
+Depreciation expense was \$181,136 for the year ended June 30, 2018.

 The building occupied by the Library is owned by Bethlehem Central School District.
 Because the Library was obligated to make payments on the debt issuance for the building, the cost of the facility has also been recorded on the Library's books as a capital asset.
-As of June 30, 2017, all previous debt obligations related to the Library have been fulfilled.
+As of June 30, 2018, all previous debt obligations related to the Library have been fulfilled.

-6. INTERFUND BALANCES OR ACTIVITY
+4. INTERFUND BALANCES OR ACTIVITY